 A collection of the Saint’s sermons and proverbs still exists.
-Despite being a Florentine by birth he soon acquired the sharpness of the Roman humour to the extent that ‘his’ church became very fashionable.
+Despite being a Florentine by birth he soon acquired the sharpness of the Roman humor to the extent that ‘his’ church became very fashionable.
 Not only was he the favourite of the higher classes but he was also the idol of the poor and sick people whom he always managed to comfort and help.

 The Chiesa Nuova (the new church) in Corso Vittorio Emanuele was built on his initiative.
-Its real name is Santa Maria in Vellicella but its current name is to do with the fact that a new church was built over an existing ancient chapel.
+Its real name is Church of Santa Maria in Vallicella but its current name is to do with the fact that a new church was built over an existing ancient chapel.
 Saint Philip obtained this site from Pope Gregory XIII for the Friars of the order of the Oratory which he founded and work by Giovanni Matteo began at the end of the XVth Century.

 The rooms which had been home to St. Philip may still be visited.
 The Oratory Palace is annexed to the church and was designed by Francesco Borromini, today it holds the Vallicelliana Library which has been one of Rome’s most magnificent libraries over the last four centuries.

 Open every day from 07.30 to 12.00 and 16.30 to 19.15.